 Austria‘s Imperial capital offers a unique blend of imperial traditions and stunning modern architecture.
 Vienna is famous for its cultural events, imperial hotels, sights, coffee houses, cozy wine taverns, and the very special Viennese charm.

 Vienna is divided into 23 districts (Bezirke), each distinct in reputation and purpose.
 The old town, officially the Innere Stadt (1st district, with St Stephen’s cathedral at its heart), is surrounded by the Ringstrasse, a splendid boulevard begun in the 1850s and not quite finished by the time the Austro-Hungarian Empire collapsed in 1918.
 Beyond the Ring lies districts 2 to 9, which are in turn surrounded by a much larger ring road, the Gürtel (belt).
 The Viennese often prefer to shop, drink and eat in their own district or a neighbouring one than venture into the city centre.

-This grand city of Europe is a centre of museums, coffee houses and palaces – check out what you could be getting up to in Vienna.
+This grand city of Europe is a centre of museums, coffee houses and palaces.

 - Ride a tram round the Ringstrasse